TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: TinyFormer: A Framework of Resource-Efficient Model Searching and Deployment

 \subsubsection{Quantization Method}

-Floating-point calculations on MCUs are inferior in latency and power efﬁciency compared to integer calculations.
+Floating-point calculations on MCUs are inferior in latency and power consumption compared to integer calculations.
 Therefore, we quantize the model weights and activations to \texttt{INT8} by Post-Training Quantization (PTQ) algorithm \cite{krishnamoorthi2018quant}.
-However, LayerNorm calculations in transformer cannot be directly quantized.
+However, LayerNorm calculations in transformer is not suitable for directly quantized.
 Performing linear quantization on LayerNorm will cause a significant accuracy drop.
 The original LayerNorm is defined as:

 where $\mu(x)=\frac{1}{c}\Sigma^c_{i=1}x_i$ and $\sigma(x)=\sqrt{\frac{1}{c}\Sigma^c_{i=1}(x_i-\mu)^2}$ are the mean and variance values of input $x$ in channel-wise direction ($c$ is the number of channels). $x_{norm}=\frac{x-\mu(x)}{\sqrt{\sigma(x)+\epsilon}}$ is the normalization result before affine transformation. $\gamma$ and $\beta$ are the learnable parameters in affine transformation. $\epsilon$ is a significantly small value to prevent the denominator to be zero.
 In linear quantization, the normalization result $x_{norm}$ is supposed to be rounded to integer.
 However, directly rounding $x_{norm}$ to \texttt{INT16} incurs a significant loss of precision.